 Vaughan Dining Hall

-All students, faculty, staff, and their families enjoy eating together in the dining hall for all meals.
+All students, faculty, staff, and their families enjoy eating together in the OHA Dining Hall for all meals.
 Meriwether-Godsey, an independent caterer, serves all of our meals.
 There are special meals throughout the year, such as those before our Thanksgiving and Christmas Breaks that require more formal attire.
 The all-school Spring Formal Dance (prom) is held here, with the room transformed by the Decorating Committee.

 Rev. J. F. Fletcher Chapel